Negotiating a settlement

 For more on settlement agreements, see our article on settlement agreements and COT3s.

 Your employer may also ask for you to promise that you have not discussed the complaint with anyone else and that you will keep the agreement confidential going forward.
-It is therefore best to avoid discussing your situation with anyone apart from close family or legal representatives.
+It is therefore best to avoid discussing your situation with anyone apart from close family, health professionals or any other professional advisers or legal representatives.
+For information on terms regarding confidentiality, please see the section on ‘Confidentiality’ on our advice page explaining ‘what is a settlement agreement‘.
 You also may agree how it will be communicated that you left employment e.g. that you resigned or that you decided to focus on your family etc.

 Time limits

-It is essential that tribunal time limits are kept in mind when conducting any negotiations before starting a claim.
+It is essential that Employment Tribunal time limits are kept in mind when conducting any negotiations before starting a claim.
 Time limits will not be extended just because negotiations are on-going between you and your employer or because it was thought that a settlement was about to be reached.

 The exception to this rule is during early conciliation with Acas.
-When you contact Acas, the time limit is ‘paused’ for one month (and an additional 14 days if this extension is needed).
+When you contact Acas, the time limit is `paused’ for six weeks.
 The time begins to run again from when you receive formal acknowledgement that early conciliation is finished.

 This advice applies in England, Wales and Scotland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.
 If you are in Northern Ireland you can visit the Labour Relations Agency or call their helpline Workplace Information Service on 03300 555 300.